Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 At 6th level, you can choose two more of your proficiencies to gain this benefit.

 ## Professional Talent
-Starting at 1st level, when you make an ability check to which you apply your proficiency bonus or when you make an attack roll with a weapon you're proficient in, you can give yourself advantage on the roll.
+Starting at 1st level, once per turn when you make an ability check to which you apply your proficiency bonus or when you make an attack roll with a weapon you're proficient in, you can give yourself advantage on the roll.

 You can use this feature a number of times equal to your Intelligence modifier (a minimum of once).
 You regain any expended uses when you finish a long rest.